 Many government research funders expect a demonstrated commitment to ensuring research is responsive to the diverse needs and interests of Māori.
 The Health Research Council expect research institutions to demonstrate the quality and extent of their partnership and relationship with Māori through consultation and discussion with Māori.
-The Ministry of Business, Employment and Innovation have embedded their Vision Mātauranga policy, which unlocks the science and innovation potential of Māori knowledge (mātauranga Māori), resources and people, in its priority investment areas.
+The Ministry of Business, Employment and Innovation have embedded their Vision Mātauranga policy, into their research funding processes, to unlock the science and innovation potential of Māori knowledge (mātauranga Māori), resources and people, in its priority investment areas.

 The Consultation Process

-The Māori Consultation Form (word 20KB) should be submitted to email@example.com.
-Please read the Guide to Completing the Māori Consultation Form (PDF 597KB) for advice on what to consider and how to complete the form.
+The Māori Consultation form (word 15KB) should be submitted to email@example.com.
+Please read the Guide to Completing the Māori Consultation Form (PDF 633KB) for advice on what to consider and how to complete the form.
 It may be helpful to ask yourself the following questions to strengthen the Māori responsiveness of your project:

 - How will your research help build Māori capability within your field?

 - How will your research address inequalities experienced by Māori?

 - What important goals for iwi Māori will your research contribute to?

 - How are the principles of the Treaty of Waitangi | Te Tiriti o Waitangi enacted/operationalised within your proposal?
 How do they underpin your plans?

 - How will iwi/hapu/whānau find out about the results of your research/share in the research outcomes?